CONTACT AN ATTORNEY

 of a motor vehicle in any place open to the general public for vehicular traffic.

-“Motor vehicle” is defined as any vehicle which is self-propelled, including a moped,
+“Motor vehicle” is defined as any vehicle which is self-

-No Valid Driver’s License is also distinguished from suspended / revoked license
+No Valid Drivers License is also distinguished from suspended or revoked license

 in that a conviction does not count towards classifying the accused as a habitual

 traffic offender.
 Where a person drives on a suspended or revoked license and accumulated